HUD Proposes Changes to FHA ‘Safe Harbors’ and Extends Public Comment Period

 HUD proposes changes to FHA ‘safe harbor’ design and construction requirements for multifamily housing.

-A safe harbor is a design and construction regulation sanctioned by the Department of Housing and Urban Development.
-Following a safe harbor will ensure compliance with Fair Housing Act accessibility requirements.
-The FHA requires that multifamily housing built after March 1991 incorporate accessible features for people with disabilities.
+A safe harbor is recognized by the Department of Housing and Urban Development as a standard that meets the Fair Housing Act design and construction requirements.
+The FHA requires that some types of multifamily housing built after March 1991 incorporate accessible features for people with disabilities.

 Additions to Existing Safe Harbors